Apprenticeships are available for bringing in new talent, and to train existing staff.

 Apprenticeships are offered at different levels making them appropriate for a wide group of people.
 This route is now regarded by many businesses as a popular alternative to Higher Education.

-Maintained schools only
+Maintained schools only.

-The Buckinghamshire County Council levy funds cover the cost of apprenticeships for all maintained schools.
+The Buckinghamshire Council levy funds cover the cost of apprenticeships for all maintained schools.
 They are available to be used in addition to the schools own levy contributions.

 There is no limit on amount of funds or number of apprenticeships taken up.